tianocore-docs/edk2-FdfSpecification/3_edk_ii_fdf_file_format/34_[defines]_section.md

 **_FDF_SPECIFICATION_**

-For this specification, the version value is 0x0001001A.
+For this specification, the version value is 0x0001001B.
 Tools that process this version of the FDF file can successfully process earlier versions of the FDF files (this is a backward compatible update).
-If an FDF file with an earlier version of the `FDF_SPECIFICATION` is modified to use the FMP Payload section and FMP Capsule definitions, the version value should be updated to 0x0001001A.
+If an FDF file with an earlier version of the `FDF_SPECIFICATION` is modified to use a feature added in the 1.27 version of this specification must be updated to 0x0001001B.
 There is no requirement to change existing entries if no other content changes.
-This value may also be specified as decimal value, such as 1.26.
+This value may also be specified as decimal value, such as 1.27.

 **_PcdNames_**